alcazar90/croupier-mtg-dataset/README.md

 ## <img src="./assets/uds.svg"> How to use it?

+Before start: Make sure you have [installed the geckodrivers for selenium](https://stackoverflow.com/questions/40208051/selenium-using-python-geckodriver-executable-needs-to-be-in-path).

 You can curate your specific database **via command line interface**.
 In a nutshell, it is a two-step process:
 1. Use `card_metadata.py` to create your `card_database.csv` populating the file with all card creatures' meta-information (`card_id`, `URL`) that belonged to the same kind.